Do I need to pay import costs for a gift?

 In certain cases, a parcel received from outside the EU can be exempt from import costs.
 We then speak of a gift.
 Your parcel must meet the following conditions:

-• The contents of the parcel are for personal use; they do not include alcoholic products, perfume, eau de toilette, tobacco or tobacco products.
+- The contents of the parcel are for personal use.
+If the parcel contains alcoholic products, tea, coffee, perfume, eau de toilette, tobacco or tobacco products, the excise duty-free quantity is not exceeded.
+More detailed information can be found in the related Royal Decree.

 It is important that the sender declares the shipment as a gift on the customs form (CN22 or CN23).